penguintutor/neopixel-gui/INSTALL.md

 The GPIO port works at 3.3V, but to run Neopixels at full brightness requires a 5v power supply and as a result a 5V data signal.
 This needs a voltage level shifter circuit to convert the 3.3V output from the Raspberry Pi to 5V.

-I used a [MyPifi Neopixel board](http://smstextblog.blogspot.co.uk/2015/03/afirstly-thank-you-for-purchasing-this.html) for testing the software.

-I have also tested this using a simple MOSFET switch circuit using a 2N7000 MOS-FET.
+The recommendation is for a simple MOSFET level shift circuit as explained on the [Penguintutor NeoPixel page](http://www.penguintutor.com/electronics/neopixels)

 ## Raspberry Pi with Raspbian